Dry Humor to Wet Your Whistle

 they must decide where the truth ends

-and when the joke begins.
+and where the joke begins.

 Back in 1981, I was in a store in Orlando, Florida, which sold carved, wooden signs bearing slogans.
 One of the signs said something I’ve never forgotten: